TWO TURTLEDOVES;

 -Rom.11:26 KJVTWO TURTLEDOVES AND A DEEP MOURNING FOR A

 Can mourning over sin or a lost covenant connection to God lead on to salvation?
-If that mourning is of a departed soul at the judgement seat of Christ then every evangelical will agree that it will be too late by then.
+If that mourning is of a departed soul at the judgment seat of Christ then every evangelical will agree that it will be too late by then.
 They will be condemned.
 But what if the persons being judged by Christ are still alive?
-What if this judgement is being conducted when they are still in their mortal bodies?
+What if this judgment is being conducted when they are still in their mortal bodies?

 LOST RELATIONSHIP THAT NEVER BEGAN CAN LEAD

-ON TO REDEMPTION, SALVATION, AND RESTORATION.If living mortal human beings are being judged for entry into the earthly rule of Messiah, (as we see at the Sheep-Goat Judgement), then this is another matter entirely.
+ON TO REDEMPTION, SALVATION, AND RESTORATION.If living mortal human beings are being judged for entry into the earthly rule of Messiah, (as we see at the Sheep-Goat Judgment), then this is another matter entirely.
 These mourning people have the possibility of a future life on earth before them do they not?
 And now, at the end of the age, we see them mourning and repenting.
 Will a God of mercy and grace cut them off, along with their little children because they are not yet saved?

 Perhaps not.
 If there is a witness.
 And herein lies the wonderful message of the two turtledoves.
 The two are received as an acceptable sacrifice.
 Because there is a witness!
 Two is the number of witness.
 And there are two turtledoves in this picture.
 God will judge the pair.
 And the covenant connection Messiah has to one member of the pair will suffice for the other.Mourning over a lost relationship to God is the first step to repentance.
 And repentance, crying out to God and laying hold of His blood covenant provision leads on to redemption.
 Mourning is an essential element of conversion.
 If we are told by a low grade evangelist to step up to the altar and get a free ticket to heaven and there is no repentance involved then this will not suffice.
 This quick and easy "cheap deal with Jesus" will not cut it.

 EZEKIEL 9(Ezek.9:4) What does all this tell us about our God and His attitude to wickedness?
 What does all this tell us about our God and His attitude to a heart that mourns for wasted years spent in sin?
 In Ezekiel's vision of chapter 9 we go on to read that all who were not mourning over the great wickedness in the city of Jerusalem were slain.
 Surely there is a salvation or at least a pre-salvation message here.
 Mourning, while it is not outright proof of covenant does indicate movement toward covenant.
-Apparently mourning does in some way engender the favour of God.
+Apparently mourning does in some way engender the favor of God.
 It is often seen in scripture just before or just as a person turns to God.
 Mourning is commonly seen in the lives of those who are in the process of coming to God.
 It is the characteristic emotional response of a person as they enter the blood covenant to find redemption and salvation in Christ.

 3 Now the glory of the God of Israel had gone up from the cherub, where it had been, to the threshold of the temple.
 And He called to the man clothed with linen, who had the writer's inkhorn at his side; 4 and the Lord said to him, "Go through the midst of the city, through the midst of Jerusalem, and put a mark on the foreheads of the men who sigh and cry over all the abominations that are done within it."
 5 To the others He said in my hearing, "Go after him through the city and kill; do not let your eye spare, nor have any pity.
 6 Utterly slay old and young men, maidens and little children and women; but do not come near anyone on whom is the mark; and begin at My sanctuary."
 So they began with the elders who were before the temple.Is the Jewish House of Judah the only people to be found mourning when our Messiah returns?
 Apparently not.
 Jesus, in that conversation with four of His trusted disciples on the Mount of Olives, told us privately what would happen at the end of this age.